 Overview The Miller family was experiencing drastically different temperatures throughout their 1900s farmhouse home causing them to be uncomfortable and concerned with their carbon footprint.
 Problem The Ecotelligent Homes team started with an energy audit.
 During the audit, we found a lack of proper insulation in the attic, basement and walls.
 They also determined that […]

 Jim & Louise

 Overview A historic farm house with character had drafts causing uncomfortable rooms.
 The house was also experiencing ice dams.
 Problem The Ecotelligent Homes team performed a comprehensive home energy audit to help identify the problem areas in the attic that needed improvements to eliminate uncomfortable places.
 Approach Our team used a combination of cellulose insulation […]

 Farmington Hills Cape Cod

 Overview The owners of a Farmington Hills Cape Cod were concerned with keeping the upstairs comfortable.
-Problem The Ecotelligent Homes team conducted an energy audit to the Farmington Hills home that included a blower door test and infrared camera.
-During our audit, we found that the recently added roof venting was allowing air to move […]
+Problem The Ecotelligent Homes team conducted an energy audit of the Farmington Hills home that included a blower door test and an infrared camera.
+During our audit, we found that the recently added roof venting was allowing air to […]

 THE ECOTELLIGENT DIFFERENCE